Ready to see what we have coming?

 This bipod is nice because it can be adjusted from the shooting position and has rapid leg deployment and no external springs.

-The Warne bipod is excellent for nearing any application from hunting to competition, and everything in between brings excellent stability.
+The Warne bipod is excellent for almost any application, from hunting to competition, and everything in between.
+It provides excellent stability.

 With that stability comes a pretty sizeable cost.
 At $429, it isn’t cheap but very likely one of the top in terms of features.